 What to do there: You can paddle out to the break but it’s easier if you take a boat out there.
-This is the perfect place to go surfing no matter how good you are on the board, so just show up and work on your skills!
+This is the perfect place to visit in Costa Rica to go surfing no matter how good you are on the board, so just show up and work on your skills!

 #5 – San Lucas Island Prison

 Why it’s so awesome: For more than a century, this island housed Costa Rica’s most brutal prison.
 The prisoners endured conditions that are hard to imagine now.
 However, you can experience a small part of their suffering through the artworks they left behind, often etched in blood.

 What to do there: If you have a strong stomach, then take the tour for the best experience.
 The artwork is often carved out in blood, whether the artist’s or someone else’s, and depicts naked women, religious imagery, and detailed images of the brutality and hopelessness experienced by those interred there.
-Definitely not for children or for the sensitive.
+Definitely not for children or for the sensitive, but still an interesting place to visit in Costa Rica.

 #6 – Teatro Nacional

 Why it’s so awesome: This is one of the most beautiful buildings in the country, which is why it must be on your Costa Rica itinerary.
 It was opened in 1897 and features a neoclassical façade and ornate, gilded interior which have made it a cultural icon and source of national pride.
 Some of the best plays, concerts, operas and musical events are held at this venue and there’s also a museum with exhibits based on Italian artworks and sculptures.

 What to do there: When you’re planning to backpack through Costa Rica, find out what’s on at this venue while you’re there and make sure you take in a show.
 You can also take a great tour of the building that will teach you about the building’s design features and finishes in the café for a drink or snack.

 #7 – Parque Francisco Alvarado – One of the more unique places to visit in Costa Rica!